fredhutchio/curriculum_contribution/README.md

 under revision

+## Requirements for fredhutch.io courses

+- Course Types
+  - Technical/skills-based classes: Class time includes 1) short explanations of main concepts, 2) live demos of technical skills, during which learners follow along (when applicable), 3) challenge/practice exercises (I do, we do, you do)
+  - Concepts-based courses: Class time includes 1) Lecture and/or discussion on foundational understanding of concepts, 2) example applications of concepts

+- Timing and scheduling
+  - Concepts courses: four one hour sessions, one to two sessions pwe week
+  - Technical courses: four two hour sessions (ten minute break in the middle), one to two sessions per week

+- Learning objectives: each course has a well-articulated, specific audience and clear learning objectives, with associated objectives for each lesson

+- Courses should be reproducible, in that instructors can pick up the material and teach with little additional preparation needed, with course content available in a GitHub repository in the fredhutchio organization and listings on our website

 ## Developing new course content

 - What other materials are currently available?
 What licenses do these materials include?
   - Carpentries
   - tutorials and vignettes from software packages

 ### Courses in development